-A fun physics puzzle game in which you have to blow up buildings with your endless amount of explosives.
-However, certain conditions apply.
+In this fun physics puzzle game you have to blow up buildings with your endless amount of explosives.

 A pyramid collapses and you have to flee.
 But be careful, because you can quickly run into a dead end and then possibly be beaten to death by boulders.

-A wonderful photography simulator in a minimalist and strange world.
-Wander around, toggle the flash on and off, zoom in or out and take pictures.
+In this wonderful photography simulator, set in a minimalist and strange world, you can wander around, toggle the flash on and off, zoom in or out and take pictures.